Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

 You likely will not be able to borrow against your home or refinance an existing mortgage with an IRS tax lien in place.
 For example, if you are looking to take out a second mortgage or home equity line of credit to pay your taxes, or if you are looking to refinance your home to lower your monthly payments, most lenders will require that the lien get addressed first.

-When you have an IRS tax lien on your property it takes priority over any loans you receive after the existence of the tax lien.
+When you have an IRS tax lien on your property it takes priority over any loans you take out after the existence of the tax lien.
 Subsequent creditors will not agree to refinance or provide an additional loan because their security interest will be inferior to the IRS tax lien interest.